-Fears of Northern Indians -- then defined as groups from today's northern British Columbia, Southeast Alaska and the Queen Charlotte Islands -- had been a constant in Puget Sound long before American homesteads sprang up on the shorelines in the late 1840s.
+Raiders from the North -- Fears of northern Indians, then defined as groups from today's northern British Columbia, Southeast Alaska and the Haida Gwaii-- had been a constant in Puget Sound long before American homesteads sprang up on the shorelines in the late 1840s.
 The Lummis and other Coast Salish shore-dwelling groups in the south had been had been raiding each other for generations.
-Like the Vikings of northern Europe, they came out of the north without warning in swift, open craft, 30 to 100 feet long and eight foot abeam, carrying as many as a 100 warriors, heavily armed and without mercy.
+Like the Vikings of northern Europe, they arrived without warning in swift, open craft, 30 to 100 feet long and eight foot abeam, carrying as many as a 100 warriors, heavily armed and without mercy.
 Learn more.

 Outpost of Empire -- When the Pig War crisis of 1859 was resolved, the two nations resolved that the San Juan archipelago remain "in dispute," which encouraged smugglers, whisky peddlers, prostitutes, and staunch settlers that prevailed to make the islands what they are today.
 The Royal Marine Light Infantry, an arm of the Royal Navy, established their camp 13 miles north of American Camp, where the crisis had flared.
 The Marine built a tidy camp on Westcott Creek, eventually renamed Garrison Bay.
 Learn more.